 If we had to film “Spider-Man” today, we would want to take some additional considerations to ensure full pandemic safety.
 These considerations would include:

-- A Safeway Forward – The film unions have extended the COVID-19 safety protocols for at least another month.
+- A Safeway Forward – The film unions have extended the COVID-19 safety protocols.
 So, if we had to go into production now, we would ensure that everyone involved adhered to the Safe Way Forward guidelines.

 - Crowd Scenes – There are still a few scenes in the movie that require our leads to be in the presence of large crowds.
 We would be sure to highlight those scene during pre-production and work with the creative team to devise ways to separate our stars from those crowds in a way that doesn’t compromise the director’s vision.